Amalgamation of Toronto: 1998 amalgamation

 On January 1, 1998, the federation of Metropolitan Toronto and its six lower-tier constituent municipalities was dissolved by an act of the Government of Ontario, and formed into a single-tier City of Toronto (colloquially dubbed the "megacity").
 The unified city became the fifth-most populous city proper in North America, behind Mexico City, New York City, Los Angeles and Chicago.
 In 2013, it surpassed Chicago in population.

 The amalgamation was widely opposed in Toronto and the other municipalities.
 The amalgamation occurred despite a municipal referendum in 1997 in which over three-quarters of voters rejected amalgamation, with one-third of eligible voters participating.
 Mayor Mel Lastman of North York, and Barbara Hall of Toronto both campaigned against the merger, as did former mayor John Sewell.
 Subsequently, Lastman defeated Hall in the 1997 Toronto municipal election to become the first elected mayor of the megacity.
-However, Canadian municipal governments are legal creations of the provincial governments and local referendums have little to no legal effect.
-The Harris government thus had the power to ignore the results of the referendum and went ahead with the amalgamation.
+However, Canadian municipal governments legally are institutions of the provincial governments, as per Section 92(8) of the Constitution Act, 1867. and local referendums have little to no legal effect.
+The Harris government was thus entitled to ignore the referendum, and did so by tabling the amalgamation bill.
 Opposition parties in the provincial parliament engaged in a unique form of filibuster, tabling thirteen thousand amendments to the amalgamation bill, which lasted two weeks, but did not prevent passage of the bill.
 Each amendment named an individual street in the city, whose residents the government would be obliged to personally consult for input on the amalgamation proposal; one such amendment, granting consultation rights to residents of Cafon Court in Etobicoke, was successfully passed as not enough members of the Progressive Conservative caucus were present in the chamber to defeat it, but the government later tabled and passed another amendment to rescind the Cafon Court amendment.

 The merger was proposed as a cost-saving measure and an administration improvement by the Progressive Conservative provincial government under Mike Harris.
 In 2007, Barry Hertz reported in the National Post that cost savings never materialized.
 He also noted that government staff had grown, with the city employing 4,015 more people in 2007 than it did in 1998.
 Before amalgamation, 73 percent of the expenses taken over by Toronto came from Metro Toronto, and were thus already integrated programs.
 Additionally, Ontario municipal affairs minister Al Leach touted it as a measure that would produce a stronger, more unified Toronto better equipped to compete in a global marketplace.

-Since amalgamation, many organizations and individuals have defied the amalgamation in their own way and continue to use the names of the old municipalities instead of using "Toronto".
 Canada Post mail standards do not forbid the use of former municipalities' names, relying on postal codes for accurate delivery.
 Although all municipalities were amalgamated, several old street names were retained, resulting in duplicate street names that are disambiguated only by referring to the former municipalities or by the postal code of a particular address.